Haivision/srt/docs/socket-groups.md

 be used for that case, although it is usually more required than to compensate a burst for retransmission and also the maximum burst size is dependent on the bitrate, in particular, how many packets would be collected between two acknowledgement events.
-It might be not that touch as it seems from this description, as it's about starting a transmission over an earlier not used link, so there's some chance that the link will withstand the initial high burst of packets, while then the bitrate will
+It might be not that tough as it seems from this description, as it's about starting a transmission over an earlier not used link, so there's some chance that the link will withstand the initial high burst of packets, while then the bitrate will